vlehtola/slam-course/README.md

 **Groupwork B**: cartographer SLAM for one 2D hokuyo lidar

-**Groupwork C**: coordinate transformations, registering data from other lidars
+**Groupwork C**: coordinate transformations, registering data from other lidars (may be run as a thought exercise)

 **IMU calibration**: Part of groupwork A (may be considered optional).